 Follow a kapha-reducing diet.

-Banyan's Lung Formula blends pippali, licorice, cane sugar and other herbs to nourish and support healthy respiration and lung function.
+Banyan's Lung Formula blends pippali, licorice, cane sugar, and other herbs for lung health to nourish and support healthy respiration and lung function.
 Take 1–2 tablets, once or twice daily, or as directed by your health practitioner.
 In the case of low digestive fire, an appetite stimulant and digestive aid such as Trikatu can be taken.

 The key lifestyle tip to balancing kapha and maintaining good lung health is exercise.
 Kapha dosha can be very stubborn, dense, and sticky.
 Warming the body through exercise helps to liquefy this substance, bringing it back to the digestive tract in order to be eliminated.
 When exercising, the breathing rate increases to meet the body's demand for more oxygen.
 This helps to expand lung capacity, keeping them functioning optimally.